shenweiss/hfo_engine/README.md

 	line 5: source /home/sweiss/anaconda3/bin/activate
 - $./start_server.sh --production --init
 - $./start_server.sh --production
+- Be careful in the start_server script how the IP address is assigned, also a specific port can be assigned in the waitress command.
+Port 8080 is the default.
+- You may also need to install llvmlite $ conda install --channel=numba llvmlite
+- You may also need to downgrade markdown $ pip3 install Markdown==3.3.4

 g) Add your paths of the project directory to the HFO-Engine/EZ-detect code:
 Lines that need manual path entry